KidPudel/Iggy-s-Vault/gamedev/godot/data-driven design in godot with architecture in mind.md

 ### Why This Order?

 1. **Data first** — Forces you to understand the problem before coding solutions
-2. **Systems second** — Logic that transforms data, testable without visuals
+2. **Systems second** — Logic that *transforms* data, as well as stores it runtime, testable without visuals.
 3. **Views last** — Just render current state, trivially replaceable

 ---